 The owners of Delta Electricity, Sev.en have a disturbing record overseas of seeking to avoid pollution controls and extending the life of coal-fired power stations at the expense of community health.

-This case is a critical opportunity for the EPA to show that these kinds of incidents will not be tolerated in NSW – especially as power stations age and become less reliable.
+This case was a critical opportunity for the EPA to show that these kinds of incidents will not be tolerated in NSW – especially as power stations age and become less reliable.

 Make a difference